Hugh O'Donnell, 2nd Earl of Tyrconnell: St Anthony's College

 O'Donnell was raised and educated at St Anthony's College in Leuven.

-The two boys remained in the care of their nurses at the convent until 8 October 1610, when O'Donnell and his cousin Hugh (along with Shane and Brian) were ordered by the Archduke to be given over to MacCaughwell, who was the Franciscan superior of St Anthony's College.
+The two boys remained in the care of their nurses at the convent until 8 October 1610, when O'Donnell and his cousin Hugh (along with Shane and Brian) were ordered by Albert VII to be given over to MacCaughwell, who was the Franciscan superior of St Anthony's College.
 On 12 October, MacCaughwell reported that the nuns refused to hand the children over.
 The nuns complained that the Irish College was "the most unhealthy in Leuven", and they wrote that the four-year-old O'Donnell screamed and bled from the nose when told that he had to leave them.
 On 15 October, peremptory orders were sent to forthwith send O'Donnell to St. Anthony's College.
 The four young nobles (O'Donnell, cousin Hugh, Shane and Brian) were raised and educated at the college.
 O'Donnell received a monthly grant of 1000 crowns from the government.

 On 26 August 1610, Philip III finally granted Nuala permission to go to Leuven.
 She arrived in the Lowlands in mid-December 1611.
 On 20 June 1612, ambassador Castro informed Philip III that he could not dissuade Rosa and that she too was travelling to the Low Countries.
 After Nuala and Rosa were reunited with their nephews, they settled at Leuven and oversaw the upbringing of the O'Donnell cousins.

 Around 1614, (Note: Francis Martin O'Donnell states that the meeting was in 1613.
 Casway states it was in March 1614.
 Jennings dates it "just before the holding of the Irish Parliament, 1613-1615".)
 Nuala secretly met with English ambassador William Trumbull.
-Nuala pledged her loyalty to James I and offered to withdraw O'Donnell from Flanders, if James I would pardon the refugees and return Tyrconnell's lands to O'Donnell.
+Nuala pledged her loyalty to King James and offered to withdraw O'Donnell from Flanders, if James would pardon the refugees and return Tyrconnell's lands to O'Donnell.
 Trumbull gave no guarantee of the king's favour and suggested Nuala and O'Donnell travel to England to plead the king in person.
 Unfortunately for Nuala, she could not be granted safe passage back to the British Isles, thus her proposals were in vain.
 Trumbull apparently attempted to bring O'Donnell back to Ireland, to be educated in the English manner, but this was blocked by Nuala.
 During this time, the Crown was sending the sons of Gaelic Irish lords to Dublin or England to be re-educated as English gentlemen.
-The title Earl of Tyrconnell was attainted by the Irish Parliament in 1614.
+The title Earl of Tyrconnell was attainted by the Irish Parliament on 7 November [O.S.
+28 October] 1614.